Skip to content

 Schools’ Chair

-The head of section chosen to lead the group of schools participating in the British OIB.
+The head of section chosen to lead the group of schools participating in the British BFI.
 S/he coordinates work across the the different schools and organises the annual Schools Forum meeting.

 Schools Forum

-The annual meeting between the Heads of the British / Anglophone sections of the schools offering the OIB, generally held in November.
+The annual meeting between the Heads of the British / Anglophone sections of the schools offering the BFI, generally held in November.

 Subject co-ordinators

-Specialist teachers who coordinate course teaching and examination preparation in the two subjects taught in English Language and Literature and History-Geography.
+Specialist teachers who coordinate course teaching and examination preparation in the two subjects taught in Language, Literature and Culture (Approfondissement Culturel et Linguistique), History-Geography and Connaissande du Monde.

 UCAS